theopenconversationkit/tock/docs-mk/en/docs/about/showcase.md

 * assistance, care, help desks
 * FAQ and decision trees

-This page presents various assistants and products built and powered by Tock.
+This page presents various assistants and products built and powered by Tock, some of them [awarded](awards.md) by the community.

 ## _AlloCovid_